The town of New Glasgow is about to go wireless – at least in parts.

 Six spots were going online Friday morning and a seventh was expected to go online by the end of the day.

-Fitt said the idea was generated because they recognize how much people move from screen to screen and use devices that require Internet.
+Fitt said the idea was generated because they recognize how much people move from screen to screen and use devises that require Internet.

-Signs will be put up to show where wireless access is available and signs posted on the highway to indicate to people passing on the Trans Canada that New Glasgow is Wi-Fi friendly.
+Signs will be put up to show where wireless access is available and signs posted on the highway to indicate to people passing through that New Glasgow is Wi-Fi friendly.

 “When those people are passing on the highway, we’re going to show them Wi-Fi signs.
 We’re going to have them say, ‘I’m going to stop here long enough so I can get caught up on my email or caught up on my Facebook connections.
 We’re going to let them know they’re welcome to come to this community and they will be connected.”